 The Right to Smile

-What struck me the most in this adventure is the children.I crossed paths with each of them for just a couple of minutes, in a street of China, Algeria, and even here in the US.
-They would play in the streets, sometimes barefoot, but the smiles they radiated, that freedom of being happy regardless of their living conditions, and sharing it with me for a split second, allows that moment to enter the eternity of a photograph.
-Which is an invaluable gift and life lesson they gave me each time.
+What struck me the most in this adventure were the children.I crossed paths with each of them only for a couple of minutes.
+The smiles they radiated, that freedom of being happy regardless of their living conditions, the fact that they’d open up and would let me capture it with my camera, their generosity, their vulnerability… what an invaluable gift and life lesson they gave me each time.

 I am continuing to develop this project, and every time I travel is an opportunity to extend my collection of photographs of children of the world.
-Ultimately, I hope to have another exhibition and release a book, possibly under the title “The Right to Smile”, to raise awareness (and hopefully funds this time) for underprivileged children, because every child has “The Right to Smile”.
+Ultimately, I hope to have another exhibition and release a book, possibly under the title “The Right to Smile”, to raise awareness (and hopefully funds this time) for underprivileged children, because every child has The Right to Smile.